 The food of New Orleans is something that stays with people for a lifetime.
 Once you try it, you’ll understand.
 So why not learn how to make it while you’re there?
 Head over to the New Orleans School of Cooking to see all of their different classes.
 They have something for everyone!

 P.S.
-If you’re looking for some great restaurants for your visit, check out my New Orleans Eats & Treats post!
+If you’re looking for some great restaurants for your visit, check out this post on the Best Food in New Orleans!

 8. Go Gator Hunting

 Ok, not really.
 But you should take a short break from the party in the quarter and spend some time in the swamp.
 Cajun Encounters is an excellent company and you’ll get to see tons of alligators plus possibly some wild boar (pictured)!
 The guides are so knowledgeable and make the entire experience so fun.
 Great for all ages!